The Original Mickey Mouse Club Show

 The Youngest Mouseketeer

 Just seven when she became a Mouseketeer, Bronson was already a good ballet and tap dancer.
 Assigned to the Blue Team, she not only introduced guest star acts, but also took part in musical production numbers with the Red Team.
-Though she lasted the entire first season of filming, she never did break into Roll Call, and was released in January 1956.
+She lasted the entire first season of filming, but never did break into Roll Call.

 Background